-Michaël has been successfully teaching A Level French to young people and adults in Worcestershire, Solihull and Staffordshire for the past 10 years.
+Michaël has been successfully teaching A Level French to young people and adults in Worcestershire, Solihull and Staffordshire for the past 12 years.
 He graduated from the Université de Technologie de Compiègne in France and worked for two years as a research and development engineer in the West Midlands and internationally, making good use of his language skills.
 He then completed a PGCE in Modern Foreign Languages at the University of Birmingham.
-As well as lecturing French at Sandwell College, he is Head of Modern Foreign Languages at Newcastle-under-Lyme College’s Sixth Form.
+As well as lecturing French at Central Sixth, he is Head of Modern Foreign Languages at Newcastle-under-Lyme College’s Sixth Form.

 Zoe Lewis (Lecturer in Psychology, Health and Social Care and Sociology)

 Zoe has been successfully teaching Social Science subjects to young people and adults for over 15 years.
 She trained specifically for Further and Higher Education and has gained a BSc (Hons) in Psychology and Sociology, a PGCE and a Masters Degree in Education Management.
 She is also an examiner and coursework moderator for Edexcel Health and Social Care and has an excellent understanding of assessment and examining procedures.

 Sandeep has a BSc (Hons) degree in Mathematical Sciences from the University of Birmingham, and a PGCE.
 Sandeep has taught Mathematics from Key Stages 3 to 5 for the past 12 years, and alongside her role as a lecturer, she has experience in tutoring students at both GCSE and A Level Mathematics and is looking to enrich her teaching further through examination marking for Edexcel.

 Dr Ade Oduloju (Lecturer in Applied Science and Biology)